elsa-workflows/elsa-documentation/v3/src/pages/docs/installation/elsa-web.md

 dotnet new web -n "ElsaWeb" -f net8.0
 ```

-CD into the project's root directory and add the Elsa package:
+Navigate to your project's root directory and install the Elsa package:

 ```shell
 cd ElsaWeb
 dotnet add package Elsa --prerelease
 ```

-Next, open `Program.cs` file and replace its contents with the following code:
+Open the `Program.cs` file and replace its contents with:

-**Program.cs**
+**Program.cs:**

 ```clike
 using Elsa.Extensions;